bharadx07/better-eval/README.md

 ## Up Next
 - Add variables from your current context into the betterEval context.
-- Option to completely clear the current context.
 - Tests.
 - Benchmarks - Compare to other options and ```eval()```.